NordicESMhub/nordicesmhub.github.io/README.md

-# NordicESMhub.github.io
-Information about the NordicESM Hub organisation
+# The NordicESM Hub organisation

 Source for the Nordic ESM Hub Website (nordicesmhub.github.io).
 It is maintained by the community through this GitHub repository.